 If you are coming here to own, be ready to pay a lot in property taxes.
 You didn’t think they were going to let that free sales tax slide without ripping you off elsewhere did you But if you’re just here to rent and call shots, you’re fine.
 Let those Oregon born deal with it.

 No, seriously.
 Because.
-It is the main reason no one wants you to move here and that’s what the big fuss is about.
+It is the main reason no one wants you to move here, and that’s what the big fuss is about.
 Because.
 If none of these other reasons put you off and you still want to move here.
 Just don’t, because.
 Although, to be fair.
-If I were you I still would.
+If I were you, I still would.
 Portland is awesome.
-Until of course a major election comes about and everyone turns into fake news media spewing bot-tards parroting everything CNN, MSNBC and FOX says.
+Until of course a major election comes about, and everyone turns into fake news media spewing bot-tards parroting everything CNN, MSNBC, and Buzzfeed says.
 What a bunch of zombies.

 46) No More PDX Carpet